dantleech/blog/content/posts/2025/10-18-weymouth.md

 This was very welcome.
 The quiet lanes and the heath and forest and the [ponies](https://www.thenewforest.co.uk/explore/wildlife-and-nature/ponies/).
-So many ponies roaming freely which is something I don't think you'd see anywhere else in Europe.
+So many ponies roaming freely which is something I've never seen anywhere else.

 ![Camera/IMG_20251018_151107_163.jpg](/images/mannheim2025/202510172339-dwarfs.jpg)
 *Ponies*